DaXcess/rekoobe-analyzer/README.md

 ## Attribution

-This repo is based off of [alexander-utkov's](https://github.com/alexander-utkov) rekoobe-analyzer written in Python, however the original repository seems to have vanished
+This repo is based off of [alexander-utkov's](https://github.com/alexander-utkov) rekoobe-analyzer written in Python, ~~however the original repository seems to have vanished~~ the original repository was hidden because of a CTF challenge by TryHackMe, during which this repo was made as an alternative, but subsequently also hidden until January to let people solve the challenge themselves without tooling.

 ## License